cornmetto/yurt/README.md

 Run `yurt launch --help` for more information about launching containers and `yurt --help` to explore other commands.

 After launching, run `yurt shell <instance> ` to proceed with configuration as you would with any other server.
+At this point, it's best to create and configure a user to SSH with.

 ```
 $ yurt shell instance1